julienetie/typecase/README.md

  typeIs(someDOMElement).includes('Element') // true
 ```

-typeIs does not aim to tell you the specific type of object it may be,
+typeIs does not aim to tell you the specific "type" of sub-object it may contain,
 this is usually not important since you would likely need to check for
 existing properties, and if not then native properties will be sufficient.

-For everything else, the native language should be more than sufficient.
+For everything else kind-of type related, the native language should be more than sufficient.

-## Explanation.
+## Explanations.
-- Although Array is an object we return `'array'` rather than `'objectArray'` because it is not an intended object unlike i.e. `new Boolean()`.
+- Although Array is an object we return `'array'` rather than `'objectArray'` because it is not an intended object for `Object` use unlike i.e. `new Boolean()`.
-- `NaN` is an invalid type-of `'number'`, because this is problematic `'NaN'` is returned instead.
+- Although `NaN` is an invalid type-of `'number'`, because this is problematic `'NaN'` is returned instead.
 - `'objectObject'` is returned as `'object'` for simplicity.
-- `null` is returned as a string of its self because ` typeof null // object` is problematic and a well known mistake.
+- `null` is returned as a string of its self because ` typeof null // object` is a historial mistake.
 - `'empty'` and `'zero'` also check for non-existence.

 MIT (c) 2017 Julien Etienne.